h33raj/SKF-Code-Examples/flask/1-code_example--File_upload--.md

 	from flask import url_for,send_from_directory
 	from werkzeug.utils import secure_filename

+	"""
+	Always store the uploaded files in a directory somewhere outside the document root or that is not accessible from the web.
+Because there is chance that attacker could upload malicious file and later access it via the web server.
+	"""

 	#Path to the upload directory
-REMARK Glenn: Add more information that the uplaod folder is and always is outside the document root
-	app.config['UPLOAD_FOLDER'] = 'uploads/'
+	app.config['UPLOAD_FOLDER'] = '~/uploads/'

 	#Extensions which are accepted to be uploaded
 	app.config['ALLOWED_EXTENSIONS'] = set(['png', 'jpg', 'jpeg', 'pdf'])

 REMARK Glenn: Good check only really usable if there is only 1 . used in the filename, before using this function make a input validation method that checks the chars you expect so A-Za-z0-9_-. and reject input when it's not what you expect

 	#Check whether the file can be uploaded
 	def allowed_file(filename):
 	    return '.' in filename and \